Datasilk/Core/README.md

 return Inject(".myclass", Datasilk.Service.injectType.replace, myHtml, myJavascript, myCss)
 ```

-## Optional: Datasilk Javascript Core Library
+## Optional: Datasilk Core Javascript Library
-Learn more about the optional Javascript library, [Datasilk/JsCore](https://github.com/Datasilk/JsCore), which contains the appropriate functionality used to make ajax calls and inject content onto the page from the results of a `Datasilk.Service.Response` JSON object.
+Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page from the results of a `Datasilk.Service.Response` JSON object.